fuji97/scripts/README.md

 - Verifies prerequisites like PowerShell version and internet connectivity
 - Supports `-AcceptLicense` and `-Force` flags for automated and repeatable setups

+### TODO
+- Install a compatible NerdFont font to show all glyphs
+- Update the Windows Terminal PowerShell profile to use the newly installed font
+- Create UI to choose what to install and what not

 ## Installation

 ### Run Setup script